simitii/osim-rl/sim_farm/README.md

   - opensim (the simulation software)
   - Pyro4 (RPC.
 For communication)

-## Parallelism / Farming
-* Since the envirenment is very slow or computationally expensive, farming(running multiple environments parallel) is crutial.
-* Note: Please read <https://github.com/stanfordnmbl/osim-rl/issues/58> for more information about the slowness of the environment.

 ## How to Run
 Assuming all dependencies are installed.
 Following command should be run on the training machine(a lot of cores needed):